 Nate’s Grade: C-

-Posted on September 17, 2012, in 2012 Movies and tagged action, arnold schwarzenegger, bad movies, bruce willis, dolph lundgren, jason statham, jean cleaude van damme, jet li, sequel, sylvester stallone.
+Posted on September 17, 2012, in 2012 Movies and tagged action, arnold schwarzenegger, bruce willis, dolph lundgren, jason statham, jean cleaude van damme, jet li, sequel, sylvester stallone.
 Bookmark the permalink.
 Leave a comment.